SkyWater Technology, Inc. (SKYT) Declines More Than Market: Some Information for Investors

-Analysts and investors alike will be keeping a close eye on the performance of SkyWater Technology, Inc. in its upcoming earnings disclosure.
-The company's earnings report is set to go public on February 25, 2026.
-The company is forecasted to report an EPS of -$0.01, showcasing a 125% downward movement from the corresponding quarter of the prior year.
-Simultaneously, our latest consensus estimate expects the revenue to be $160 million, showing a 111.95% escalation compared to the year-ago quarter.
+Market participants will be closely following the financial results of SkyWater Technology, Inc. in its upcoming release.
+The company plans to announce its earnings on February 25, 2026.
+On that day, SkyWater Technology, Inc. is projected to report earnings of -$0.01 per share, which would represent a year-over-year decline of 125%.
+In the meantime, our current consensus estimate forecasts the revenue to be $160 million, indicating a 111.95% growth compared to the corresponding quarter of the prior year.

-In terms of the entire fiscal year, the Zacks Consensus Estimates predict earnings of $0.05 per share and a revenue of $431.05 million, indicating changes of -16.67% and 0%, respectively, from the former year.
+Regarding the entire year, the Zacks Consensus Estimates forecast earnings of $0.05 per share and revenue of $431.05 million, indicating changes of -16.67% and +25.94%, respectively, compared to the previous year.

-Investors might also notice recent changes to analyst estimates for SkyWater Technology, Inc. These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the business outlook.
+It is also important to note the recent changes to analyst estimates for SkyWater Technology, Inc. These revisions typically reflect the latest short-term business trends, which can change frequently.
+Therefore, positive revisions in estimates convey analysts' confidence in the business performance and profit potential.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has remained steady.
-SkyWater Technology, Inc. currently has a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which varies between #1 (Strong Buy) and #5 (Strong Sell), carries an impressive track record of exceeding expectations, confirmed by external audits, with stocks at #1 delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
+SkyWater Technology, Inc. presently features a Zacks Rank of #3 (Hold).

 The Electronics - Semiconductors industry is part of the Computer and Technology sector.
-At present, this industry carries a Zacks Industry Rank of 64, placing it within the top 27% of over 250 industries.
+This industry, currently bearing a Zacks Industry Rank of 60, finds itself in the top 25% echelons of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report